go-QA/goQA/README.md

 ```

 First, let's override `Setup()` to initialize the param "val".
-The `tc.data` will be initialized to param value passed in or default value of 25
+The `tc.data` will be initialized to param value passed in or
+use the default value of 25 in no parameter for "val" is specified

 ```go
 func (tc *Test1) Setup() (int, error) {
 	tc.data = tc.InitParam("val", 25).(int)
 	return goQA.TC_PASSED, nil
 }
 ```
-Next, create the run method for the test.
+Next, create the `Run()` method for the test.

 ```go
 func (tc *Test1) Run() (int, error) {